Log in

 2. Business line of credit

-Akin to a credit card, this option is one in which a bank agrees to loan you a set limit that cannot be exceeded.
-The nice part, however, is that like a credit card, you’re able to pay it down, and continue to spend up to your limit repeatedly.3,4
+Similar to a credit card, this option is one in which a bank agrees to loan you a set limit that cannot be exceeded.
+The nice part, however, is that like a credit card, you can repeatedly pay it down and continue to spend up to your limit.3,4

 Pros: Fast and flexible, backed by a bank